melezhik/sparrowdo/README.md

 # Scenario configuration

-If `config.pl6` file exists at the current working directory it _will be loaded_ via Raku [EVALFILE](https://docs.raku.org/routine/EVALFILE) at the _beginning_ of scenario.
+If `config.raku` file exists at the current working directory it _will be loaded_ via Raku [EVALFILE](https://docs.raku.org/routine/EVALFILE) at the _beginning_ of scenario.

 For example:

-    $ cat config.pl6
+    $ cat config.raku

     {
       user         => 'foo',